-The sum is intended to benefit the private sector in regions that are highly likely to suffer consequences, both economic and social, through a transition to green electricity production.
+The sum is intended to benefit the private sector in regions that are highly likely to suffer economic and social consequences from the transition to green electricity production.

 Will lead to further investments

-The EU still needs to make the proposal fully legally binding, which according to the newspaper will happen "within a few weeks".
-Those countries that have a GDP of less than 75 percent of the European average per capita will be able to apply for a larger share, closer to 25 percent, of the contribution.
-Countries with higher GDP have the right to apply for 15 percent.
+The EU still needs to make the proposal legally binding, which according to the newspaper will happen "within a few weeks."
+Countries with a GDP of less than 75 percent of the European average per capita will be able to apply for a larger share, closer to 25 percent, of the contribution.
+Countries with a higher GDP are entitled to apply for 15 percent.